aptible/support/source/quickstart/node/express.md

-This guide will show you how to set up a Node.js app using the Express framework and the Mongoose ODM for Mongodb.
+This guide will show you how to set up a Node.js app using the Express framework and the Mongoose ODM for MongoDB.

 This guide assumes you have: